gcaeirodias/GT-seq_filters/README.md

         Minimum flanking region in bp without SNPs.
 This region includes 25 bp for primer desing plus 8 bp used to design in-silico probes flanking the SNPs.
 Those 8 bp considers the region between a SNP and the 25 bp for primer design.

 INSILICO_PROBE=8
-        Base pirs used to design in-silico probes flanking the SNPs.
+        Base pairs used to design in-silico probes flanking the SNPs.
 ~~~

 ## 3. selected_loci_fasta_vcf.sh